Fan Rendering Proposes Kia Forte Facelift With Some K5 Design Cues

 Isn't that a good-looking compact sedan?

-The birth of the new K5, formerly known as the Optime, showed us what future Kia sedans would look like.
+The birth of the new K5, formerly known as the Optima, showed us what future Kia sedans would look like.
 And it's not a bad proposition at all.
 The K5 is a good-looking vehicle, bearing a design that's a worthy successor to the Peter Schreyer-penned styling.
-For what its worth, Luc Donckerwolke is doing a pretty great job in continuing the revolution of Kia designs.
+For what it's worth, Luc Donckerwolke is doing a pretty great job in continuing the evolution of Kia designs.

 With that said, AtchaCars of Korea proposes a rendering of the Forte (or K3 in its domestic market) bearing some K5 design cues.
 Here's the set of images they sent to us.